 Camp out under the stars on overnight horseback safaris

 The stables are based on a beautiful wildlife reserve in the heart of Zimbabwe.
 Anyone can volunteer on this project, you don't need any past experience, you don't even need to be able to ride yet!
 We take complete beginners up to experienced horse riders.
-The stables is home to over 20 horses which are mostly used for horse safaris around the reserve, but also dressage, jumping, cross country and polo-crosse.
-They range from well behaved school masters to young lively horses who need bringing on.
-The work load will be a mixture of horse management and horse riding.
+The stable is home to over 20 horses which are mostly used for horse safaris around the reserve, but also dressage, jumping, cross country and polo-crosse.
+They range from well behaved school masters to young horses who need bringing on.
+The workload will be a mixture of horse management and horse riding.

 Handling young horses